 By willow trees, garden rocks, and fresh grass, Children in red and green are playing the straw-fighting game.
 The young boys love the vital spring . . .

-Choose an image from one of the scrolls in this room or the next
+Choose an image from one of the scrolls in this room or the next that inspires you and write a short poem about it.

 We hope you have enjoyed your vist to the Forbidden City!